Monal5031/Tech-fest-portal/Functions ReadMe.txt

 Functions Included and their work:
 1. void mainMenu(): Display the option for Admin or User login or exit.

-2. void adminMenu(): Will ask for admin password first then will be able to view menu for admin.
+2. void adminMenu(int ): Will ask for admin password first then will be able to view menu for admin.

 3. void userMenu(): Display menu for user.
 (New or Old registration).